keenethics/banker-adviser-lending-email/README.md

 https://nodemailer.com/about/ sroll to example section <br/>

-for start use nodemailer you need gmail accaunt, you can use any, also watch the loca.env
+for start use nodemailer you need gmail accaunt, you can use any, also watch the env.local

 troubleshoot with nodemailer <br/>
 https://myaccount.google.com/lesssecureapps <br/>